We’re upgrading to a new phone system. We appreciate your patience and apologize in advance for any delays this may cause.

 After the riboflavin is present throughout the cornea, the UV light is applied.
 The UV light portion of the treatment typically lasts about 30 minutes.
 Various drops and medications are prescribed to assist with the healing process.

 A soft bandage contact lens may be placed over the cornea to aid in the healing, protecting the vulnerable cornea from wind and dust.
-The patient is evaluated over the next several months and beyond to not only monitor the healing response but to watch for KCN stability during the first year after treatment.

 Following the procedure, eyeglasses or contact lenses may not work as well as they used to because crosslinking may change the prescription.
 It typically takes 4-6 weeks after the procedure before contact lenses or glasses prescriptions can be prescribed.